seedvalue/SimpleSpriteAnimator/README.md

 ## Its support lot of animations per object.
 Have DEMO scene for know how it work.
-1 player have animations run, idle, attack, etc… For example we have “attack animation”, when attack is finished its need play “idle”.
+1 player have animations run, idle, attack, etc…